 More tracks by Democracy Now!

-To watch the complete weekday independent news hour, read the transcript, download the podcast, search our vast archive, or to find more information about Democracy Now! and Amy Goodman, visit http://www.democracynow.org/
+To watch the entire weekday independent news hour, read the transcript, download the podcast, search our vast archive, or to find more information about Democracy Now! and Amy Goodman, visit http://www.democracynow.org.

 FOLLOW DEMOCRACY NOW!
 ONLINE:

 Subscribe on YouTube: http://www.youtube.com/democracynow